 While smartphone makers have been busy trying to bring new design ideas with their flagship smartphones, Huawei sticks with improving their hardware and delivering a better camera performance for the users.
-The latest Huawei P10 Plus is here for review and we will be saying our thoughts about the new premium flagship device.
+Check the latest review of Huawei P10 Plus here and we will be saying our thoughts about the new premium flagship device.

 The Huawei P10 Plus definitely felt premium on our hands with a solid build.
 The curved edges seamlessly flow towards the back with no sharp edges and that helps to hold the smartphone by just one hand.
 It’s only 7mm thick and weighs only 165g.